-I created my first sculpture in clay with the intension of it being cast in glass about 10 years ago.
-It was kept safely in a box for over 6 years.
-By chance, I found Hugh McKay, a glass caster, well known in the glass community as a “Master” of glass casting.
+She created her first sculpture in clay with the intension of it being cast in glass over 10 years ago.
+It was kept safely in a box for several years.
+By chance, Debra found Hugh McKay, a glass caster, well known in the glass community as a “Master” of glass casting.
 He was the technical genius behind the late Binh Pho’s exquisite wood turnings, cast into glass.

-My work is available through the following galleries.
-If you have particular piece in mind or you don't see what you are looking for, please contact me.
-If you happen to visit Wimberley, please stop by our studio and gallery.... by appointment or chance :)
+Debra's work is available through the following galleries.
+If you have particular piece in mind or you don't see what you are looking for, please contact her directly.

 Regis Gallery - Las Vegas